Certificate of Sponsorship UK: How It Works and How to Get It

 What is Certificate of Sponsorship UK?

-A Certificate of Sponsorship (CoS) is an electronic record created by a licensed UK sponsor for a specific worker.
+A Certificate of Sponsorship, often shortened to CoS, is a digital record created by a licensed UK sponsor for a specific worker and job.

 You do not receive a physical certificate.
 Instead, you use the CoS reference number when you submit your visa application.